lastweek/fpga_readings/xilinx.md

 	- HR: high-range IO banks
 		- The HP I/O banks are designed to meet the performance requirements of high-speed memory and other chip-to-chip interfaces with voltages up to 1.8V.
 The HR I/O banks are designed to support a wider range of I/O standards with voltages up to 3.3V.
 	- IDELAY allows incoming signals to be delayed on an individual input pin basis
+	- `IBUF`: is automatically inserted (inferred) by the synthesis tool to any signal directly connected to a top-level input or in-out port of the design.
+(UG768: Xilinx 7 Series FPGA Libraries Guide for HDL Designs)
+	- `IBUFDS`: is NOT inserted (inferred) by the synthesis tool, you have to manually write code to instantiation.
+In IBUFDS, a design level interface signal is represented as two distinct ports (I and IB), one deemed the "master" and the other the "slave."
+The master and the slave are opposite phases of the same logical signal.
+(Leant this from tri-mode reference code)

 - BRAM
 	- TODO